David Forsyth (soccer)

 David Forsyth (December 15, 1852 – September 14, 1936) was a Canadian educator and soccer player and administrator.
 A member of the Canadian Soccer Hall of Fame, he is known as the "Father of Canadian Soccer".

 Early and personal life

 Forsyth was born in Perthshire, Scotland, in 1852.
-His family emigrated to Canada when he was one year old, settling in the village of Lynden, Ontario.
+His family emigrated to British North America when he was one year old, settling in the village of Lynden, Canada West.
 Educated at local schools in Lynden, then Dundas High School and Galt Collegiate Institute, he went on to study mathematics at the University of Toronto, graduating with a silver medal in 1875.
 He was married to Augusta Mylius from 1882 until her death in 1912.

 Education career

 After graduating, Forsyth became master of mathematics and science at Berlin High School in Berlin, Ontario, where he was the first science teacher in Ontario to introduce practical laboratory work for students.
 Having acquired an interest in soccer while at university, he was also responsible for popularizing the sport at the school and in the Berlin area generally.
 He eventually became principal of Berlin High School in 1901.
 The school became one of the most prominent in Ontario during Forsyth's career there; William Lyon Mackenzie King, a future Prime Minister of Canada, was one of his pupils.
 He also served on a Royal Commission on Industrial Training and Technical Education.